-As can be seen from the charts below, 70% of the Company's investments are fixed income bonds of which 91% are investment grade.
-The 9% holding of below investment grade and non-rated fixed income asset is comprised of a diverse range of tactical positions and is under the threshold of 10%, as defined in the investment policy.
+As can be seen from the charts below, 79% of the Company's investments are fixed income bonds of which 91% are investment grade.
+The 9% holding of below investment grade and unrated fixed income assets are comprised of a diverse range of tactical positions and is under the threshold of 10%, as defined in the Company's investment policy.

-The portfolio's weighted average fixed income credit quality is A+, and its weighted average duration is 2.93 years.
+The portfolio's weighted average fixed income credit quality is A+, and its weighted average duration is 2.7 years.